Nikesh-Chimula/MyFirstGitHub/README.md

 ## Knowledge gained while creating md file:

-      First, we need to create a repository then we can create a markdown file and I am just confused at creating repository file.
+      First, we need to create a repository then we can create a markdown file and I am just confused about creating repository file.
 I had doubt still regarding my resposity in the code<> page on the lift side it showing two names of respositiries.